 Children of all ages will also be blessed by our Jr. Shabbat Service.
 Each week, they will learn the stories of the Scriptures with relevant life application from a perspective that embraces and encourages their Jewish cultural identity!

-Every Shabbat after service, we gather together as a family, as mishpochah, around the table to delight (“Oneg” means “delight") in the Shabbat - to enjoy a meal together and to build genuine community, face-to-face.
+Every Wednesday, prior to our midweek discipleship, we gather together as a family, as mishpochah, around the table to delight (“Oneg” means “delight") in the relationship we have with one another - to enjoy a meal together and to build genuine community, face-to-face.
 Ours is an open family - an open door, welcoming all who would come and join us at the table.
 This wonderful time together is warm and intimate while also being joyous and uplifting!